Rusinowa

-Rusinowa (former, German name: Reußendorf) is a town of Poland and now part of the town Wałbrzych.
-It was first mentioned in a Latin document Liber fundationis episcopatus Vratislaviensis from around 1305 as villa ottonis; since the end of the 14th century, it is called "Reußendorf"; in 1945 it was renamed "Rusinowa".
+Rusinowa (Reußendorf) is a dzielnica of the town Wałbrzych.
+It was first mentioned in the Latin document Liber fundationis episcopatus Vratislaviensis from around 1305 as villa ottonis; since the end of the 14th century, it is called Reußendorf; in 1945 it was renamed Rusinowa.

-The "castle" of Carl Robert Tielsch is located in Rusinowa; after the polish transition in 1945, it served as an orphanage and a school.
+The "castle" of Carl Robert Tielsch is located in Rusinowa; after the Polish transition in 1945, it served as an orphanage and a school.

 The organist Gerhard Schwarz was born in the city in 1902.